Leopoldo Gasparotto

-Leopoldo Gasparotto, better known as Poldo Gasparotto (Milan, 30 December 1902 – Fossoli, 22 June 1944) was an Italian mountaineer and Resistance leader during World War II.
+Leopoldo Gasparotto, better known as Poldo Gasparotto (30 December 1902 – 22 June 1944) was an Italian mountaineer and Resistance leader during World War II.

 Biography

 The son of Luigi Gasparotto and Maria Biglia, he was born in Milan into a Friulian family of progressive ideas; before the advent of Fascism his father had been deputy and minister in the Bonomi I Cabinet with the Italian Democratic Social Party.
 After graduating in law at the University of Milan, he carried out his military service in the mountain artillery, with the rank of Lieutenant.
 A passionate mountaineer, he was also appointed an "academic" of the Italian Alpine Club (an honor reserved for members who had achieved exceptional mountaineering feats without the help of mountain guides) and became a mountaineering instructor in the military school of Aosta.
 However, his firm anti-fascist convictions prevented him from rising in rank, as he refused to join either the Fascist University Group or the Fascist union.
 During the interwar period, Gasparotto worked as a lawyer but became known for his role as a creator of new climbing routes in the Alps, and in 1929 he travelled to the Caucasus, where he made the first ascent of Mount Giulchi (4,400 meters) and the first ski ascent of Mount Elbrus.
 In 1933 he made the first solo ascent of the east side of Mont Blanc, and in 1934 he explored and climbed in Greenland, discovering the Milano and Roma glaciers and the Savoia peninsula, which he christened with their names.